 Well, most of us have certainly encountered a few of these and as good as it seems, they're all fake, and these are all spam.
-Such annoying advertising falls under spam, and according to research, about 98% of spam emails comprise these annoying emails.
-Cisco Systems analyzed the origins of spam in 2011, and most are being originated from the United States, Brazil, and followed by China.
+Such annoying advertising falls under spam; according to research, about 98% of spam emails comprise these annoying emails.
+Cisco Systems analyzed the origins of spam in 2011, and most originated from the United States, Brazil, and China.

 Other emails that target you to click on attachments and links on the email will load your system with malware and even fall under a phishing scam.